 b.
-Customer shall protect, indemnify and save harmless Transwestern its affiliated companies and officers, directors, stockholders, employees, agents and servants from and against that portion of liabilities, losses, claims, damages, penalties, causes of action, suits (including suits for personal injuries or death and including reasonable attorneys' fees and expenses) caused or contributed to by the negligence of Customer or its , agent(s) or subcontractors (other than Transwestern) arising out of or in connection with centageits obligations under the terms of this Agreement, and shall pay any judgments of any nature rendered against such person for such injuries or damage due to or arising out of or in connection with such negligence of Customer or its agent(s).TranswesternTranswesternTranswestern
+Customer shall protect, indemnify and save harmless Transwestern, its parent and affiliated companies, and their respective officers, directors, stockholders, employees, agents, servants, successors and assigns (collectively the "Indemnified Parties") from and against that portion of liabilities, losses, claims, damages, penalties, causes of action, suits, and costs and expenses incidental thereto (including reasonable attorneys' fees and other legal expenses) of whatever nature and arising in favor of any third person, including but not limited to, the employees of the Parties, independent contractors, agents or representatives of the Parties, and governmental entities (including property damages or bodily injuries or death) caused or contributed to by the negligence of Customer or its employees, agent(s) or subcontractors (other than Transwestern) arising out of or in connection with Customer's percentage or failure to perform, or its obligations under this Agreement, regardless of the joint or contributory negligence or fault or strict liability of any one or more of the Indemnified Parties.
+Customer's contractual obligation of indemnity shall not extend to the performance of such loss, damage, injury, death, liability, or claim attributable to the negligence, gross negligence, or willful misconduct of any one or more of the Indemnified Parties.
+Transwestern shall give Customer written notification of any claim, demand, or suit of which Customer has received notice arising out of or in connection with this Agreement and covered by this indemnity.
+Upon written request by Transwestern, Customer shall defend Transwestern or the applicable Indemnified Parties to defend any such demand, claim, cause of action or suit at Customer's expense with legal counsel approved by Customer .
+Customer's liability under this Article 4 and all attorney's fees and expenses incurred by Customer to enforce the terms of this Agreement.

 c.
-If any liability, loss, claim, damage, penalty, cause of action or suit arises from the joint negligence of Transwestern or its agent(s) and Customer or its agent(s), each Party's responsibility for its portion of the liability, loss, claim, damage, penalty, cause of action or suit shall be determined in accordance with applicable Texas law.
+In the event that both Transwestern and Customer are adjudicated negligent or otherwise at fault or strictly liable without fault with respect to damage or injuries sustained by any third person claimant, this contractual obligation of indemnification shall continue but each of Transwestern and Customer shall indemnify the other (the "indemnitee") only for the percentage of responsibility of the damage or injuries adjudicated to be attributable to the indemnitor.

 d.
-Notwithstanding anything stated to the contrary herein, with respect to the operation of the Measurement and Control Facilities pursuant to this Agreement, Transwestern shall indemnify and hold customer harmless from and against any and all fines, penalties, claims, demands, losses, damages, causes of action, suits and liabilities of every kind to the extent imposed as a result of Transwestern's, or its agent's, failure to comply with the requirements of all applicable valid laws, rules, or regulations of governmental bodies having jurisdiction; provided, however, that Transwestern shall have no obligation to indemnify Customer as provided herein if such fine or penalty arises out of the design, construction and/or installation of the Measurement and Control Facilities and is not Transwestern's or its agent's error.
+Notwithstanding anything stated to the contrary herein, with respect to the operating Services provided by Transwestern for the Measurement and Control Facilities pursuant to this Agreement, Transwestern shall indemnify and hold Customer harmless from and against any and all fines, penalties, claims, demands, losses, damages, causes of action, suits and liabilities of every kind to the extent imposed as a result of Transwestern's, or its agent's, failure to comply with the requirements of all applicable valid laws, rules, or regulations of governmental bodies having jurisdiction; provided, however, that Transwestern shall have no obligation to indemnify Customer as provided herein if such fine or penalty arises out of the design, construction and/or installation of the Measurement and Control Facilities..

 e.
 If any provision of this indemnity or the application thereof shall to any extent be rendered invalid or unenforceable, then the remainder of this indemnity shall not be affected thereby, it being intended and agreed that this indemnity shall be construed and enforced to the fullest extent permitted by applicable Texas law.